 Now the cab door cards were all sorted, it was great to finally get them fitted rather than having them just sitting in their box on my desk.
-This will make closing the cab doors way more easy now, plus they really do look the business! 🙂
+This will make closing the cab doors way easier now, plus they really do look the business! 🙂

 After a bit of research, I came across the Firetool JE50 fire extinguisher at Camper Interiors that claims to be the world’s most versatile and compact fire extinguisher.
 Rated for use on liquid, gas and electrical fires, so are ideal for having in your Campervan.
 They are 70-80% smaller and lighter than a standard water or powder extinguishers, yet they have the same fire fighting capabilities.
-These are non pressurised, environmentally friendly, toxic free and require no maintenance plus have a 5 Year warranty.
+These are non-pressurised, environmentally friendly, toxic-free and require no maintenance plus have a 5 Year warranty.
 They also leave no mess or residue and a safe to use in a confined space and engine fires.
-Essential bit of kit IMHO
+An essential bit of kit IMHO

 So the table can now be used in multiple positions really easily.
 It can be used at the back when you want to sit to eat/work at the table, or simply slid forward towards the bulkhead and go over the fridge/freezer to open up the interior space without the need of collapsing or putting the table away.
 Simples 🙂 Yeah yeah, yeah, I know it’s a bit messy in the pics, but it’s still a work in progress as I sort things out and I need to have a tidy up before I head off, but happy days, the table is now fitted and works a treat!